meaxsom/cc-51-forward-proxy-java/README.md

 Challenge #51 is for a [forward proxy](https://codingchallenges.substack.com/p/coding-challenge-51-http-forward).

 This effort will use:
-- Java - the OpenJDK Java implmentation
+- Java - an OpenJDK Java implmentation version 11 or better
 - Gradle - as the build process - using Groovy as the DSL
 - git for source control - pushed up to github